ManiMozaffar/aioclock/docs/alternative.md

 - You need task pipelining.
 - You need more complex and custom scheduling.
 - You are not familiar Unix-Linux or you work with Windows.
+- You need dependency injection on top of your framework layer.

 When **Crontab** might be a better choice: